GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 and via PostScript extensions one can manipulate the transparency levels of objects.
-The **-t** option allows you to change the transparency level for the current overlay by appending a percentage in the 0--100 range; the default is 0, or opaque.
+The **-t** option allows you to change the transparency level for the current overlay by appending a percentage in the 0-100 range; the default is 0, or opaque.
 Transparency may also be controlled on a feature by feature basis when setting color or fill (see section `Specifying area fill attributes`_).
+Finally, the modules :doc:`psxy`, :doc:`psxyz`, and :doc:`pstext` can all change transparency on a record-by-record basis if **-t** is given without argument and the input file supplies variable transparencies as the last numerical column value.

 Latitude/Longitude or Longitude/Latitude?: The **-:** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~